 Punta Prosciutto – with stunning dunes and white sand.

-Pescoluse, closer to Santa Maria di Leuca, the Maldive of Salento’, with a beach and water so clear, you won’t believe you are in Italy!
+Pescoluse, the Maldive of Salento’, with a beach and water so clear, you won’t believe you are in Italy!

-Torre san Giovanni – Another nice area to visit with kids here is the Alimini Lakes (Laghi alumni) which have incredible biodiversity and are a good place to spot birds and fish.
+Torre san Giovanni – Another nice area to visit with kids here is the Alimini Lakes (Laghi Alimini) which have incredible biodiversity and are a good place to spot birds and fish.